YurongYou/rlTORCS/README.md

 ```

 ### Customize the Race
-You can generate the corresponding `xxx.xml` game configuration file in the following way:
+You can generate a corresponding `xxx.xml` game configuration file by following way:

 1. Enter `torcs` in cli to enter the game GUI MANU
-2. Configure race in `Race -> QuickRace -> Configure Race`.
-You can choose the tracks, robots. **Do select robot ficos_discrete / ficos_continuous**.
+2. Configure the race in `Race -> QuickRace -> Configure Race`.
+You can choose tracks, robots.
+And **do select robot ficos_discrete / ficos_continuous**.
 3. In `Race Distance` choose `10 km`
 4. click `accept`s
 5. In `~/.torcs/config/raceman` there is a file `quickrace.xml`, which is the corresponding game configuration file.